TVCRP logo

 It took almost 40 years to complete the railway as we know it today.
 Opened in sections, the final section to be opened was into Carlisle's Citadel Station.

 Along with other rail oRailway 200rganisations throughout the country, we are celebrating 200 years of railways as well as the innovation of people associated with the area who contributed so much to rail travel today.
+Read more what we are doing and how you can join in:

 A humanSundial at Haltwhistlle sundial has been installed on the forecourt of the railway station at Haltwhistle.
 You may ask, why?
 Before the advent of railways, villages, towns and cities used their own local time but as railways were expanded throughout the country, railways companies realised there was a need for a standard time.
 Learn more in the image below.